To post a comment, please sign in with your email.

 Code Generation AI is all the rage these days.
 But is generating code for programming languages like JavaScript and Python the right path to take?
 I think not.
 I think we should be generating code for declarative languages like Excel or SQL.
 What's the difference, you ask?
 In declarative languages, you express what your intention is.
 For example, in Excel, you can use SUM() to add all the line items and calculate the order amount.
 If the quantity of a line item changes, it will automatically recalculate the line item amount and then invoke SUM() to recalculate the order amount.
 But in imperative languages like JavaScript or Python, you instruct the computer on how to calculate the order amount.
 You would implement a function to add the line items as the order amount.
 Anytime the quantity of a line item changes, it is your job to call the function and recalculate the order amount.
 Why is this important?
 If you are asking AI to generate code for your requirements, you are essentially expressing your intent.
 So, expressing it in a declarative language seems natural.
 This will help the person who gave the requirement to understand the code generated by the AI.
 On the other hand, generating code for a programming language seems like the worst form of leaky abstraction (https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
 "Leaky abstraction" describes a scenario where attempts to simplify a system end up requiring users to understand its underlying complexities to troubleshoot it.
 Code generation can automate the creation process.
 But, the resulting code can be a puzzle even to a skilled developer who is debugging it.
 The person who gave the requirement will most likely not understand any of it.
 So, why do AI companies generate code like this?
 I guess it comes down to the availability of training data for AI.
 There are a lot of open-source projects in JavaScript or Python, so it is easy to train AI with it.
 But open-source projects in Excel are almost non-existent.
 So, the unavailability of training data might be the primary reason behind the direction these code generation AI companies are taking.
 At Neartail, we are taking a middle road.
 We have created a declarative language using JavaScript syntax so that we could train the AI as well as make it understandable to business owners.
 Will other AI companies realize the perils of leaky abstraction and change its course?
 Only time will tell.

-What do your school grades, money, and SEO have in common?
+What do your school grades, SEO and money have in common?

-* School grades are measures of our knowledge in a subject. * Money is a measure of the usefulness of our work to others. * SEO traffic is a measure of the usefulness of our content to others.
+- School grade is measure of our knowledge in a subject. - SEO traffic is a measure of the usefulness of our content to others. - Money is a measure of the usefulness of our work to others.
 Unfortunately, they can be inaccurate reflections of our contributions.
 For example, we can memorize a subject without truly understanding it and still receive good grades.
 When these measures are widely accepted as authoritative, companies may recruit based on grades rather than actual knowledge, leading us to study for grades rather than for understanding.
-Similar issues occur with money and SEO.
-Optimizing for measures instead of actual contributions leads to gaming the system.
+Similar issues occur with SEO and money.
+Money is meant to measure how useful our work is to others, but over time, it has become something people chase for its own sake.
+Inheritance and financial tricks allow people to collect wealth without necessarily contributing value, distorting what money is supposed to represent.
+But the alternatives (such as socialism) are terrible as well.
+Eventually, most of us end up chasing the measure instead of the outcomes, which leads to gaming the system.